hurairaz/ProofOfDeliveryApplicationPython/README.md

 # Proof Of Delivery Application Python

 The Proof Of Delivery Application is designed to manage dispatches using FastAPI, SQLAlchemy, PostgreSQL, and Alembic.
-The application includes features for user authentication and efficient dispatch management.
+It includes features for user authentication and efficient dispatch management.

 ## Project Structure